 The course offers two potential qualifications: Post-graduate Diploma (PgDip) and Masters (MSc).
 You can either enroll for a two-year PgDip or a two-year MSc.
 Students who complete the PgDip can apply to convert to the MSc after completion of a third year.
 Elements of the course may also be offered as CPD modules.

 Before applying it is important to decide which route would work best for you.

 As an Oxford graduate you will obtain a specialist credential to promote your development and practice.
 This course will also help you prepare for professional sleep society examinations.
 The programme however does not in itself confer a licence to practice.
 You would be expected to practise within your own professional codes and the boundaries of your professional certification.

 HOW IS THE COURSE DELIVERED?

 The course is almost entirely online.
 Prerecorded materials (video and written) can be reviewed at your convenience, complemented by moderated online discussion groups, which will be scheduled to accommodate the different time-zones of students on the course.
+Attendance is required at these sessions.
 An active online learning community keeps students in touch with each other.